dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_network_attributes.rst

   clear_pending (optional, bool, False)
-    This parameter allows you to clear all the pending network attributes changes.
+    This parameter allows you to clear all the pending OEM network attributes changes.

     ``false`` does not perform any operation.